Axway/open-banking-docs/content/en/docs/Overview/solution.md

 Lodging Intent is a pattern that appears in the majority of open banking standards.
 It is the means by which the consent that has been agreed between the customer and Third-Party App is sent to your organization so it can be confirmed and access to account granted.
 The term "intent" is used specifically because the customer has yet to authenticate themselves at the bank.
 Only when the customer has authenticated and "intent" has been confirmed does it become consent.

-Axway Open Banking supports intent through the implementation of APIs that meet the requirements of local standards.
+Amplify Open Banking supports intent through the implementation of APIs that meet the requirements of local standards.

 #### Consent confirmation

 In order for Third-Party Apps to access the data or services to which a customer has consented that customer must confirm the consent is correct.

-Axway Open Banking provides the means to do this through a number of web components that can be configured according to your organization's needs.
+Amplify Open Banking provides the means to do this through a number of web components that can be configured according to your organization's needs.
 The components render the requested consent and allows customers to indicate that it is correct.

-As consent varies according to market Axway Open Banking will support the local requirements included aspects such as rendering of data clusters and wording appropriate to the local customer experience guidelines.
+As consent varies according to market Amplify Open Banking will support the local requirements included aspects such as rendering of data clusters and wording appropriate to the local customer experience guidelines.

 #### Financial-grade API (FAPI)

 The FAPI standards provide an OpenID Connect profile for financial services APIs.
 This standard has become the *de facto* standard for open banking standards and is currently used in the United Kingdom, Brazil, Australia, and the Financial Data Exchange (FDX) standards.

-Axway Open Banking provides support for FAPI [Part 1 (Read Only)](https://openid.net/specs/openid-financial-api-part-1-ID2.html), [Part 2 (Advanced)](https://openid.net/specs/openid-financial-api-part-2-1_0.html) and [Client-Initiated Backchannel Authentication
+Amplify Open Banking provides support for FAPI [Part 1 (Read Only)](https://openid.net/specs/openid-financial-api-part-1-ID2.html), [Part 2 (Advanced)](https://openid.net/specs/openid-financial-api-part-2-1_0.html) and [Client-Initiated Backchannel Authentication
 (CIBA)](https://openid.net/specs/openid-client-initiated-backchannel-authentication-core-1_0.html).

 #### Consent revocation